 Damian Bazadona is the founder of Situation Interactive, a digital marketing agency for entertainment and experience-based brands.
 Since its inception in 2001, the agency has delivered industry-leading campaigns for some of the biggest names in entertainment including the 2014 NY/NJ Super Bowl, One World Observatory, NBCUniversal, and Wicked on Broadway, among many others.
 Damian also founded The Situation Project, a nonprofit organization whose efforts nurture untapped talent pools by investing in the cultural capital of students in high-performing, arts-deficient NYC public schools through exposure to cultural experiences, institutions, and working professionals.

-Jim Joseph was born and raised in The Bronx, NY and is the Director of Operations at Second Stage Theater.
-He was the House Manager on the inaugural staff of The New Victory Theater, the city’s first theater dedicated to kids and family programming.
-He was part of the team that created The New Vic Usher Corps – a groundbreaking, youth development program for NYC youth.
-Over 9 seasons as the Theatre Manager at The Samuel J. Friedman Theatre, the Broadway home of Manhattan Theatre Club, he welcomed 27 different Broadway shows into the space, including the Tony Award winning production of August Wilson’s Jitney.
+He spent 9 seasons as the Theatre Manager at The Samuel J. Friedman Theatre, the Broadway home of Manhattan Theatre Club, where he welcomed 27 different Broadway shows into the theater, including the Tony Award winning production of August Wilson’s Jitney

 Susan Sampliner was the company manager for the Broadway production of Wicked since it started rehearsals back in March 2003, until retiring in December 2022.
 She was a company manager for thirty years, dividing her time between the commercial and not-for-profit theater in New York, both on and off Broadway, and spent 8 years as a general manager.
 Susan is a graduate of Brown University and holds a certificate in arts management from SUNY Purchase, where she also taught for two years.
 In 2008, she helped co-found the Broadway Green Alliance, and proudly served as co-chair for 16 years.